sofiakali/frontend-cookbook/pages/VSCodeExtension.md

 3. Pack the extension with `vsce package`
 4. Publish an extension with `vsce publish minor`.
 The last parameter of the command is a version (see the doc for more info).

-Alterntively, the extension can be packed and published throuh Marketplace publisher [mangement page](https://marketplace.visualstudio.com/manage).
+Alternatively, the extension can be packed and published throuh Marketplace publisher [mangement page](https://marketplace.visualstudio.com/manage).